 Two or more unit classes may be provided within the Fund.
 If unit classes are formed for the Fund, this shall be mentioned in the table entitled "Fund overview", stating the specific features or rights.
-Currency-hedged unit classes may also be introduced.
-These are designed to hedge the foreign currency exposure of the investment fund against the currency of the unit class in question.
+If unit classes denominated in currencies other than the reference currency are formed, the risk of currency fluctuations can be in part reduced through the use of instruments and other techniques.
+The objective to reduce currency fluctuations defined in the appendix for each sub-fund should be pursued with a hedging ratio of between 95% and 105%.
+However, there is no guarantee that this investment objective will be achieved.

 The Fund is set up for an indefinite period.
 The financial year begins on 1 January and ends on 31 December of each year.
-An extended financial year has been introduced for the period running from 01 September 2017 to 31 December 2018.
+The first financial year begins with the launch of the Fund on 1 September 2021 and ends on 31 December 2022.